 "This Troy had a large residential area below a strongly fortified citadel.
 As far as we know today, the citadel was unparalleled in its region and in all of southeastern Europe," he writes in the book chapter.
 The extent of the residential area is a topic of debate among scholars with some arguing that Korfmann is overestimating its extent.

-The city was abandoned around 1000 B.C. and was re-colonized by Greeks in the eighth century B.C., around the time Homer lived, the Greeks naming their city Ilion.
+The city was abandoned around 1000 B.C. and was reoccupied in eighth century B.C., around the time Homer lived.
+The Greeks called the reoccupied city "Ilion."

 The "new settlers had no doubt that the place they were preparing to occupy was the fabled setting of the Trojan War," Bryce writes, and in later times its inhabitants took advantage of this to draw in political support and ancient tourists.